browserengineering/book/book/scheduling.md

 while waiting for the request to finish.
 That's obviously bad.^[For this reason, the synchronous version of the API that we implemented in Chapter 10 is basically useless and a huge performance footgun.
-Some browsers are now moving to deprecate the synchronous version of this API.]
+Some browsers are now moving to deprecate synchronous `XMLHttpRequest`.]

 Threads let us do better.
 In Python, the code